+e) Outside Activities

-- e.
-Outside Activities such as contests and fairs, that use instructional time must be aligned with the Sunshine State Standards.
-See SBBC Policy 6303 for additional field trip information. - f.
-Family Life/Human Sexuality Instruction: Materials, resources and speakers used in the Family Life/Human Sexuality component of the K-12 health curriculum must be approved by Health Education Services.
+Outside activities, such as contests and fairs, that use instructional time must be aligned with the Sunshine State Standards.
+See SBBC Policy 6303 for additional field trip information.

+f) Family Life/Human Sexuality Instruction

+Materials, resources, and speakers used in the Family Life/Human Sexuality component of the K-12 health curriculum must be approved by Health Education Services.
 Instruction should be appropriate for the age and grade of the student and shall reflect current theory, knowledge and practice.
+Provisions must be made to allow parents to make a written request for their child to be exempt from this component.
 (F.S.
+1003.42(3))

-1003.46) Provisions must be made to allow parents to make a written request for their child to be exempt from this component.
-(F.S.
-1003.42(3)) - g.
-HIV and Sexually Transmitted Diseases Instructions: Materials, resources and speakers used in the HIV/Sexually transmitted disease component of the K-12 health curriculum must be approved by Health Education Services.
+g) HIV and Sexually Transmitted Diseases Instruction

+Materials, resources, and speakers used in the HIV/sexually transmitted disease component of the K-12 health curriculum must be approved by Health Education Services.
 Instruction should be appropriate for the age and grade of the student and shall reflect current theory, knowledge and practice.
 (F.S.
 1003.46) Provisions must be made to allow parents to make a written request for their child to be exempt from this component.
 (F.S.
+1003.42(3))

+h) Gifted Education

+See SBBC Policy 6000.5.

+i) Assessment

-1003.42 (3)) - h.
-Gifted Education: See SBBC Policy 6000.5. - i.
-Assessment: Each student must participate in statewide assessment tests at designated grade levels as required by Florida Statute.
-For students with disabilities who meet state-defined exemption criteria, an alternate assessment must be administered.
+Each student must participate in statewide assessment tests at designated grade levels as required by Florida Statute.
+For students with disabilities and/or students who are English Language Learners who meet state-defined exemption criteria, an alternate assessment must be administered.
 The school will provide parents with the results of each statewide assessment test.
 Ongoing assessment is an integral part of the instructional process.
 (F.S.
+1008.25(4))

-1008.25(4)) - j.
-Suspension of Curriculum (F.S.
-1008.22(4)): A regular program of curricula shall not be suspended for purposes of administering practice tests or engaging in other test-preparation activities for a statewide assessment.
-However, a school may engage in the following test-preparation activities for a statewide assessment: - (1) Distributing to students sample test books and answer keys published by the Department of Education. - (2) Providing individualized instruction in test-taking strategies, without suspending the school's regular program of curricula for a student who scores at Level 1 or Level 2 on a prior administration of the statewide assessment. - (3) Providing individualized instruction in the content knowledge and skills assessed, without suspending the school's regular curricula, for a student who scores at Level 1 or Level 2 on a prior administration of the statewide assessment or a student who, through a diagnostic assessment administered by a the District, is identified as having a deficiency in the content knowledge and skills assessed. - (4) Incorporating test-taking exercises and strategies into curricula for intensive reading and mathematics intervention courses. - (5) Administering a practice test or engaging in other test-preparation activities for the statewide assessment, which are determined necessary to familiarize students with the organization of the assessment, the format of the test items, and the test directions, or which are otherwise necessary for the valid and reliable administration of the assessment, as set forth in set forth in rules adopted by the State Board of Education.
+j) Suspension of Curriculum (F.S.
+1008.22(4))

+A regular program of curricula shall not be suspended for purposes of administering practice tests or engaging in other test-preparation activities for a statewide assessment.
+However, a school may engage in the following test-preparation activities for a statewide assessment:

+(1) Distributing to students the sample test books and answers keys published by the Department of Education.

+- (2) Providing individualized instruction in test-taking strategies, without suspending the school's regular program of curricula, for a student who scores at Level 1 or Level 2 on a prior administration of the statewide assessment. - (3) Providing individualized instruction in the content knowledge and skills assessed, without suspending the school's regular curricula, for a student who scores at Level 1 or Level 2 on a prior administration of the statewide assessment or a student who, through a diagnostic assessment administered by the District, is identified as having a deficiency in the content knowledge and skills assessed. - (4) Incorporating test-taking exercises and strategies into curricula for intensive reading and mathematics intervention courses. - (5) Administering a practice test or engaging in other test-preparation activities for the statewide assessment, which are determined necessary to familiarize students with the organization of the assessment, the format of the test items, and the test directions, or which are otherwise necessary for the valid and reliable administration of the assessment, as set forth in rules adopted by the State Board of Education. - k) Each school must administer the statewide kindergarten screening to each kindergarten student in the District within the first 30 school days of each school year.
+(F.S.
+1002.69(1))